brbarnett/hello-k8s/readme.md

     --enable-addons http_application_routing `
     --no-wait
 ```
+_Note: backticks (`) are for legibility and I'm assuming you're using PowerShell.
+Use backslashes instead on Linux._

 ### Install `kubectl`
 `kubectl` is Kubernetes' CLI tool that allows you to interact with your cluster.
 ```